DimitryDushkin/DimitryDushkin.github.io/posts/stale_state_react.md

   - javascript
   - typescript
 layout: layouts/post.njk
+image: /img/for_posts/react_stale/react_stale_cover.jpg
 ---

 ## Problem statement

-React components can accept a function as a prop value (usually it called "callback function").
-It's a usual pattern when you need to perform an action as a reaction to some event like on click, on modal hide/open, etc.

-Some component libraries (like "react-materialize") may **incorrectly cache initial function** and never update it on following re-renders.
+React components often use functions as prop values, known as "callback functions", to handle events like clicks or modal state changes.
+However, issues arise with some component libraries (like "react-materialize") which may incorrectly cache these functions and never update it on following re-renders.
 So when the time comes to call this callback function (e.g. on a button click), it will **use the initial function value**.

 If an initial function doesn't hold any state in its closure, it's not a big problem.
 But if it does, you may face a **stale state** issue like Matt in [this StackOverflow question](https://stackoverflow.com/questions/73697416/react-stale-usestate-value-in-closure-how-to-fix/77282546#77282546).
 I also faced the issue using one of internal library components in my project which was also a modal component.
 I guess it happens due to usage of react's utils for creating modals (mainly `createPortal` API) which is [the case](https://github.com/react-materialize/react-materialize/blob/d36a4ddad2781e1eb206007c5b615033c5c1c5d5/src/Modal.js#L89) for `react-materialise` Modal component.

-The leading response on StackOverflow is correct, but there is a room for improvement which I outlined in [my response](https://stackoverflow.com/a/77282546/297939) and will unfold more in this blog post.
+The leading response on StackOverflow is correct, but there is a room for improvement which I outlined in [my response](https://stackoverflow.com/a/77282546/297939) and will unfold a bit more in this blog post.

-## Solution
+## Example of the issue

-Let's take an example similar to the one from the StackOverflow question:
+Let's take as an example a code similar to the StackOverflow question:

 ```jsx
 export default function App() {